top of page

 Memberships

-• Student member of New Zealand Association of Child and Adolescent Psychotherapists
+• Student Member of the New Zealand Association of Child and Adolescent Psychotherapists

 How can we help?